Operation Roger...Truckers Pet Transport: Requirements

 PLEASE make sure your pet is ready for travel...that is, groomed...clean!
 A recent bath preferably!
 Our driver's have the right to not take the pet if they determine it is unfit/too dirty, flea or tick infested, etc, to be in their truck.
 If you would not put this pet in your bed, you should not expect our drivers to put it in their working/eating/sleeping quarters.

-2. If a puppy, or a nervous type of pet, please provide at least 2 packages of 32 of age related puppy pads.
+2. If a puppy, or a nervous type of pet, please provide at least 2 packages of 32+- of age related puppy pads.
 Driver experience has shown a brand called "Out" is excellent.
 A couple sources for this brand is Wal-Mart or Tractor Supply.
+Another brand is "Great Choice" from PetsMart.
+These are slightly larger.

 3. Small dogs and all cats need a harness and a collar hooked together as they have a tendency to slip out of a collar.
-If either a collar or harness is too large, inadequate, defective, etc. and the pet escapes, Operation Roger...
-Truckers Pet Transport, our volunteer drivers or staff will NOT be held responsible for its loss.
+If either a collar or harness is too large, inadequate, defective, etc. and the pet escapes, Operation Roger Truckers Pet Transport, our volunteer drivers or staff will NOT be held responsible for its loss.
+A lease made into a collar is not acceptable.

-6. A size related crate is to be made available for all pets under 30 pounds.
+5. A size related crate is to be made available for all pets 30 pounds and under.
 Any destruction to the driver's truck or personal items because a crate was not provided will be your responsibility to make restitution to our driver.

 If you have found other means to transport the pet or the destination changes before our arrival, please send an e-mail, or call, to inform us as soon as possible with the pet's name in the subject line (e.g. NAME UPDATE).
 This will help us provide accurate information to our drivers or allocate resources to other pets in need.